-The Mountain is cone-shaped and predominately pre-cambrian granite and covered with high-desert scrub; chaparral; prickly pear; manzanita; and alligator juniper.
-The first 1.3 miles is trail, then off trail for 0.9 miles to the summit and is a bush wackers paradise.
-In the major drainages off its peak provides for some non-technical rock climbing.
+The Mountain is cone-shaped and predominately pre-Cambrian granite and covered with high-desert scrub; chaparral; prickly pear; manzanita; and alligator juniper.
+The first 1.3 miles is a trail, then off-trail for 0.9 miles to the summit, and a bushwhackers paradise.
+In the significant drainages off its peak, provide for some non-technical rock climbing.
 The summit hike/climb options are numerous.

 The ideal south trailhead would be right off Poland Road in a small clearing about 3.5 miles from Highway 69.
 The clearing has a fire ring.
-Forest trail #20 is north of the clearing that meanders along and around Eugene Gulch which goes to the Eugene Mine and dead ends about 3 miles west from Poland Road.
-This jeep trail is used by ATV and off road motorcycles.
-From the fire ring area, take forest road 20 about 0.49 miles, there will be what starts out to be a jeep trail which is a quick right and goes north.
+Forest trail #20 is north of the clearing that meanders along and around Eugene Gulch, which goes to the Eugene Mine and dead ends about 3 miles west from Poland Road.
+ATV and off-road motorcycles use this jeep trail.
+From the fire ring area, take forest road 20, about 0.49 miles.
+There will be what starts to be a jeep trail, which is a quick right and goes north.
 The GPS coordinate for this junction is 34.457178, -112.326906.
-After going north on this for a quarter mile it narrows to a pedestrian trail.
-Take this for 0.9 miles from the junction until you will bank left/west onto the east ridgeline of Elliott.
+After going north on this for a quarter-mile, it narrows to a pedestrian trail.
+Take this for 0.9 miles from the junction until you bank left/west onto the east ridgeline of Elliott.

 (NOTE: This access does not require 4WD or High-Profile Vehicles to access TH)

 Another option would be to take 9429 north about 1 mile, then WNW up its middle drainage.